Vortyne/Dark-Souls-PTDE-Replayer-Convenience-Fixes/README.md

 Some weapons just have many issues or are greatly outclassed, especially some that appear only late in the game.
 These changes improve them a bit.

-===== Less Useless Rings =====
+## Less Useless Rings

 ring of the evil eye -> regenerates 50 hp per kill instead of 30

-east wood grain ring -> changed effect: regens 3 weapon durability for your right hand weapon per second when equipped (useful if you're using weapons with durability attacks), does not repair crystal weapons
+east wood grain ring -> changed effect: regens 3 weapon durability for your equipment per second when equipped (useful if you're using weapons with durability attacks), does not repair crystal weapons.

 ring of the sun princess -> added effect: generates a sunlight maggot light effect (allows for earlier less painful exploration of tomb of the giants)